 So, where are the best cities for families in New Hampshire?
 We’ve got the answers here.

-These are the best cities to raise a family in the Granite State:
+These are the best cities to raise a family in New Hampshire for 2019:

 - Durham (Photos | Homes For Sale)